MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 Bot apps offer a range of business advantages:

-1. Automation: Bots handle repetitive tasks, saving you time and effort.
+1. **Automation**: Bots handle repetitive tasks, saving you time and effort.
-1. Availability: Bots work round-the-clock without needing breaks.
+1. **Availability**: Bots work round-the-clock without needing breaks.
-1. Efficiency: Bots manage multiple tasks simultaneously, improving overall efficiency.
+1. **Efficiency**: Bots manage multiple tasks simultaneously, improving overall efficiency.
-1. Customer Engagement: Bots interact with customers and provide instant responses and support.
+1. **Customer engagement**: Bots interact with customers and provide instant responses and support.
-1. Scalability: Bots can be scaled to handle more tasks or interactions as user needs evolve.
+1. **Scalability**: Bots can be scaled to handle more tasks or interactions as user needs evolve.

 ## How do bots work?